Air Ferry Limited: History

 In October 1964 Air Ferry's ownership passed to Air Holdings as a consequence of the latter's acquisition of Leroy Tours.
 At the time, Air Holdings was the parent company of British United Airways (BUA), Britain's largest contemporary independent airline and leading private sector scheduled carrier.
 This made Air Ferry an associate of BUA.
 Air Holdings' takeover of Air Ferry restored the cross-Channel vehicle ferry services monopoly of British United Air Ferries, a sister airline of BUA.

 In 1968 Air Ferry leased a pair of Vickers Viscount 800s.
 By that time, it operated scheduled and non-scheduled services carrying passengers and their cars as well as cargo from Manchester, Bristol and London in addition to Manston.
-Summer 1968 was Air Ferry's last season of operations, and the airline ceased trading on 31 October 1968.
+Summer 1968 was Air Ferry's last season of operations, and the airline ceased trading on 31 October 1968.Assets were integrated into the BUA Group.

-Aircraft operated
+Fleet

-Air Ferry operated the following aircraft types:
+Air Ferry fleet consisted the following aircraft types: